miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/07-prompt-design-vertex-ai.md

    - For **Project ID**, use `Project ID`, and for **Location**, use `Region`.
    ![info1](/assets/images/gcp/8.png)

     **Note**: You can skip any notebook cells that are noted *Colab only*.
 If you experience a 429 response from any of the notebook cell executions, wait 1 minute before running the cell again to proceed.
-{: .notice--information}
+    {: .notice--info}

+---
 ### Task3.
 Prompt Engineering best practices
 Prompt engineering is all about how to design your prompts so that the response is what you were indeed hoping to see.
 The idea of using "unfancy" prompts is to minimize the noise in your prompt to reduce the possibility of the LLM misinterpreting the intent of the prompt.
 Below are a few guidelines on how to engineer "unfancy" prompts.
 ```python